 The early charters, however, were not acts of incorporation; incorporation was the idea of more modern times.
 The first reference to anything of the kind, of which we have any record, occurred in 1412.
 In that year the citizens of Plymouth petitioned the Crown for a charter of incorporation.
+Plymouth petitioned the Crown for a charter of incorporation.
 Many things combined to spread the incorporation of towns by royal charter.
-The political party in the ascendant for the time being never failed to make use of this means of strengthening, themselves throughout the kingdom.
-In the time of William III. the influence of the Crown was greatly used for the incorporation of towns, with a view to serve time of William III. the influence of the Crown was greatly used for the incorporation of towns, with a view to serve political objects.
+The political party in the ascendant for the time being never failed to make use of this means of strengthening themselves throughout the kingdom.
+In the time of William III. the influence of the Crown was greatly used for the incorporation of towns, with a view to serve political objects.
 So in process of time every place of mark became incorporated, enjoyed its privileges, and put forward its corporate importance.
-As a corporation lives for ever, some of these corporations were found on the statute book when the people represented by them, owing to fluctuations of population, could scarce be found.
-In this way we have the origin of rotten boroughs, and other constituencies akin to the method which so much has lately been said and done in them, about which so much has lately been said and done in England.
+As a corporation lives for ever, some of these corporations were found on the statute book when the people represented by them, owing to fluctuations of when the people represented by them, owing to fluctuations of population, could scarce be found.
+In this way we have the origin of rotten boroughs, and other constituencies akin to them, about which so much has lately been said and done in England.